Towards a complete perspective on labeled tree indexing: new size bounds, efficient constructions, and beyond: Constructing -size Representation of in time

 In every node $V$ of the macro tree, we explicitly store all soft and hard W-links from $V$.
 Since there can be at most $\sigma$ W-links from $V$, this requires $O(n)$ total space for all nodes in the macro tree.
 Let $\microtree$ denote any micro tree.
 We compute the ranks of all nodes in a pre-order traversal in $\microtree$.
 Let $a \in \Sigma$ be any character such that there is a node $V$ in $\microtree$ that has a hard W-link $\W{a}{V}$.
 Let $\mathsf{P}_a^{\microtree}$ denote an array that stores a sorted list of pre-order ranks of nodes $V$ in $\microtree$ that have hard W-links for character $a$.
 Hence the size of $\mathsf{P}_a^{\microtree}$ is equal to the number of nodes in $\microtree$ that have hard W-links for character $a$.
 For all such characters $a$, we store $\mathsf{P}_a^{\microtree}$ in $\microtree$.
 The total size of these arrays for all the micro trees is clearly $O(n)$.

 Let $a \in \Sigma$ be any character, and $V$ any node in $\STree(\BT)$ which does not have a hard W-link for $a$.
 We wish to know if $V$ has a soft W-link for $a$, and if so, we want to retrieve the target node of this link.
 Let $\microtree$ denote the micro-tree to which $V$ belongs.
 Consider the case where $V$ is not the root $R$ of $\microtree$, since otherwise $\W{a}{V}$ is explicitly stored.
 If $\W{a}{R}$ is nil, then by Fact~\ref{fact:soft_wlink_monotonicity}-(a) no nodes in the micro tree have W-links for character $a$.
-Otherwise (if $\W{a}{R}$ exists), then we can find $\W{a}{V}$ as follows: \begin{enumerate} \item[(A)] If the predecessor $P$ of $V$ exists in $\mathsf{P}_a^{\microtree}$ and $P$ is an ancestor of $V$, then we follow the hard W-link $\W{a}{P}$ from $P$.
-Let $Q = \W{a}{P}$, and let $c$ be the first character in the path from $P$ to $V$. \begin{enumerate} \item[(i)] If $Q$ has an out-going edge whose label begins with $c$, the child of $Q$ below this edge is the destination of the soft W-link $\W{a}{V}$ from $V$ for $a$ (see Figure~\ref{fig:case-A-i}). \item[(ii)] Otherwise, then there is no W-link from $V$ for $a$ (see Figure~\ref{fig:case-A-ii}). \end{enumerate} \item[(B)] Otherwise, $\W{a}{R}$ from the root $R$ of $\microtree$ is a soft W-link, which is explicitly stored.
-We follow it and let $U = \W{a}{R}$. \begin{enumerate} \item[(i)] If $Z = \suflink(U)$ is a descendant of $V$, then $U$ is the destination of the soft W-link $\W{a}{V}$ from $V$ for $a$ (see Figure~\ref{fig:case-B-i}). \item[(ii)] Otherwise, then there is no W-link from $V$ for $a$ (see Figure~\ref{fig:case-B-ii}). \end{enumerate} \end{enumerate}
+Otherwise (if $\W{a}{R}$ exists), then we can find $\W{a}{V}$ as follows: \begin{enumerate} \item[(A)] If there is an ancestor of $V$ that has a hard W-link with $a$ in the micro tree $\microtree$, then let $P$ be the lowest such ancestor of $V$.
+We follow the hard W-link $\W{a}{P}$ from $P$.
+Let $Q = \W{a}{P}$, and let $c$ be the first character in the path from $P$ to $V$. \begin{enumerate} \item[(i)] If $Q$ has an out-going edge whose label begins with $c$, then let $U$ be the child of $Q$ below this edge. \begin{enumerate} \item[(1)] If $Z = \suflink(U)$ is a descendant of $V$, then $U$ is the destination of the soft W-link $\W{a}{V}$ from $V$ for $a$ (see Figure~\ref{fig:case-A-i-1}). \item[(2)] Otherwise, there is no W-link from $V$ for $a$ (see Figure~\ref{fig:case-A-i-2}). \end{enumerate} \item[(ii)] Otherwise, there is no W-link from $V$ for $a$ (see Figure~\ref{fig:case-A-ii}). \end{enumerate} \item[(B)] Otherwise, $\W{a}{R}$ from the root $R$ of $\microtree$ is a soft W-link, which is explicitly stored.
+We follow it and let $U = \W{a}{R}$. \begin{enumerate} \item[(i)] If $Z = \suflink(U)$ is a descendant of $V$, then $U$ is the destination of the soft W-link $\W{a}{V}$ from $V$ for $a$ (see Figure~\ref{fig:case-B-i}). \item[(ii)] Otherwise, there is no W-link from $V$ for $a$ (see Figure~\ref{fig:case-B-ii}). \end{enumerate} \end{enumerate}

-In Figures~\ref{fig:case-A-i}, \ref{fig:case-A-ii}, \ref{fig:case-B-i} and~\ref{fig:case-B-ii}, the large circles show micro tree $\microtree$ and the square nodes are the roots of $\microtree$.
+In Figures~\ref{fig:case-A-i-1}, \ref{fig:case-A-i-2}, \ref{fig:case-A-ii}, \ref{fig:case-B-i} and~\ref{fig:case-B-ii}, the large circles show micro tree $\microtree$ and the square nodes are the roots of $\microtree$.
 We query the soft W-link of $V$ (gray nodes) for character $a$.
 The black nodes are the nodes that have hard W-link for character $a$, and the red broken arrows represent hard W-links for $a$ of our interest.
 The green broken arrows represent soft W-links for $a$ of our interest.